-When people are different than each other, it can at first seem really hard to get off to great teamwork and collaboration.
+When people are different from each other, it can at first seem really hard to get off to great teamwork and collaboration.

-But don’t let that put you off – because if you are willing to make it work, you can start to build a very powerful partnership; one that is healthy, creative and successful.
+But don’t let being different put you off – because if you are willing to make it work, you can start to build a very powerful partnership; one that is healthy, creative and successful.

 Differences come in many shapes and forms – we can have different personalities, values, cultures, opinions and more.
 If we can see any kind of difference as a creative force, an opportunity for learning and better answers, then we can make the most of the different perspectives they bring.